-By sharing the mental model behind the strategy (or any idea you want to share) you explain the deeper thinking behind the strategy.
+By sharing the mental model behind the strategy (or any idea you want to share) you explain the ‘why’ of the strategy.
 To get that shared mental model, you can’t simply state the strategy.
+The mental model is a part of the deeper thinking that underpins the rationale, the ‘why’, of the strategy.

-So, to share my mental models.
-Here are six ways I have used to help clients share their mental models.
+So, to share my mental models, here are six of the ways I have used to help clients share their mental models.
 Six ways you can share your mental models and socialise your strategy:

 - Understand the different mental models you, and others, have